DEGREES AND CERTIFICATIONS

 - Snelder, D., Kahimba, F., Korodjouma, O., Abebe, A., Oughton, E., & Bunclark, L. (2018).
 Adaptations in Water Harvesting Technologies for Enhancing Food Security and Livelihood: A Multi-country Study in Sub-Saharan Africa.
 In Filho, W.L., de Trincheria Gomez, J. (Eds.)
 Rainwater-Smart Agriculture in Arid and Semi-Arid Areas(pp.95-119).
 Cham, Switzerland, Springer International Publishing.

-She currently is a Professor and Researcher in the Humanities and Axiology Department at CENTRUM Católica Graduate Business School.
+She currently is a Professor and Researcher at CENTRUM PUCP Business School.